run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/contract-management/configuration/register-subscription.md

 Description: This feature provides a variety of actions, such as including, changing, and deleting the signature.
 # Register subscription

-This functionality is intended to register subscription fields to be associated with a subscription group, in order to customize the subscriptions present in the Work Orders report.
-These Work Order reports are used to register, prove, and charge for services rendered to the client.
+This functionality is intended to create subscription fields to be associated with a subscription group, to customize the subscriptions, present in the Work Orders report.
+These Work Order reports are used to create, prove, and charge for services rendered to the client.
 This feature provides a variety of actions, such as including, changing, and deleting the signature.

 Before getting started
 --------------------------

-It's necessary to have registered the employee.
+It is necessary to have registered the employee.

 Procedure
 -------------

-1. Access the functionality through the main menu Integrated Management \> Contract Management \> Subscriptions;
+1. Access the functionality through the main menu Integrated Management > Contract Management > Subscriptions.

-2. In the tab "**Subscription Registration**", complete the fields necessary (responsible, phase and paper);
+2. In the tab "Subscription Registration", complete the fields necessary (responsible, phase and paper).

 3. Click on "Save".